Icenium/bond-content/layout-and-navigation/lesson-1.md

 When creating views with Kendo UI, you'll often find yourself using common elements like headers and footers throughout your app.
 With layouts, we can define those elements in a single place, and reuse them throughout.

-> Tip:The default CSS rules provided with Kendo UI Mobile are included in the **kendo.mobile.all.min.css**.
-It is referred to ensure the platform-adaptive (layout specific to particular platform) styling to work as expected.
+> Tip: The default CSS rules provided in Kendo UI Mobile are included in the **kendo.mobile.all.min.css** file.

 #### Action